In Arabian Nights: Summary

 Shah frequents the Café Mabrook, which becomes for him the "gateway into the clandestine world of Moroccan men" and is told "if you really want to get to know us, then root out the raconteurs".
 He also hears of the Berber tradition that each person searches for the story within their heart.

 Events at home are interwoven with Shah's journeys across Morocco, and he sees how the Kingdom of Morocco has a substratum of oral tradition that is almost unchanged in a thousand years, a culture in which tales, as well as entertaining, are a matrix through which values, ideas and information are transmitted.

 Shah listens to anyone who has a tale to tell.
 He encounters professional storytellers, a junk merchant who sells his wares for nothing, but insists on a high payment for the tale attached to each item and a door to door salesman who can obtain anything, including, when Shah requests the first "Benares" edition of A Thousand and One Nights by Richard Burton, a translation that the author's father Idries Shah had once given away.
-As he makes his way through the labyrinthine medinas of Fez and Marrakech, traverses the Sahara sands, and tastes the hospitality of ordinary Moroccans, he collects a treasury of stories, gleaned from the heritage of A Thousand and One Nights.
+As he makes his way through the labyrinthine medinas of Fez and Marrakesh, traverses the Sahara sands, and tastes the hospitality of ordinary Moroccans, he collects a treasury of stories, gleaned from the heritage of A Thousand and One Nights.
 The tales, recounted by a vivid cast of characters, reveal fragments of wisdom and an oriental way of thinking.

 Weaving in and out of the narrative are Shah's recollection of his family's first visits to Morocco and his father, Idries Shah's storytelling and insistence that traditional tales contain vastly undervalued resources; "We are a family of storytellers.
 Don't forget it.
 We have a gift.
 Protect it and it will protect you."
 As a father himself Shah now passes the baton on to his own children.